cloudmesh/cloudmesh-mpi/docs/report-group.md

 1. Goggle meet does not provide an easy way to have others take control of a remote desktop.
 However, it is possible to use Google Remote Desktop for it.

     -   <https://remotedesktop.google.com/?pli=1>

-2. Google meet does not have the ability to share each others desktops at the same time.
+2. Google meet cannot share each other's desktops at the same time.
     This feature was available in hangout but is no longer available as far as we can tell.

 **Why you may consider choosing Google meet and not Zoom?**